landoskape/speedystats/README.md

-# FastStats
+# speedystats

-FastStats is a Python package designed to accelerate NumPy statistical operations using Numba.
+speedystats is a Python package designed to accelerate NumPy statistical operations using Numba.
 The package maintains a clean API that mirrors NumPy's interface while providing significant performance improvements through parallel processing.

 > "How can I use numba to speed up my median computation?"
 >
 > Yep.
-Just use faststats.
+Just use speedystats.

 > "Is it possible to use numba to make np.std go faster?
 >
 > Yep.
-Just use faststats.
+Just use speedystats.

 ## Features